How to Implement Continuous, Real-Time Performance Management

 The system may be extremely simple, like a document to track everything, or more robust, like performance management software.

 But no matter what the system looks like, it should be easy for every employee to use.
-If the system is complex and difficult to figure out, employees will be less likely to use it, resulting in less frequent feedback.
+If the system is complex and difficult to figure out, employees will be less likely to use it, reducing engagement and resulting in less frequent feedback.

 The key is to implement a system that's able to effectively solicit and collect feedback while remaining accessible to all employees.